-Amazon makes this easy, by offering a whole host of tools for affiliate marketers to list Amazon products, including free Kindle ebooks that are made available by KDP Select self-published authors every day.
-But is it all a dead giveaway?
+Amazon makes this easy by offering a whole host of tools for affiliate marketers to list Amazon products, including free Kindle ebooks made available by KDP Select self-published authors every day.

 Well, not very much at all.

 When KDP Select first started, there was one significant benefit for authors.
 Free downloads counted towards a book’s sales rank and helped in gaining some traction.

 However, this is not the case any longer.
 Giving away thousands of copies of an ebook gains little for an author.